SciTools/osgeolive/docs/osgeolive/source/foss4g_2013/open_layers.rst

 is suitable for a map (i.e. horizontal and two-dimensional) before attempting to plot it.

-Having loaded some appropriate data, you can plot it using the functions in the `iris.plot` module.
+Having loaded some appropriate data, you can plot them using the functions in the `iris.plot` module.
 The `pcolormesh()`, `contour`, and `contourf` functions are a very good starting point.

-You'll need to add something like the following to your `draw()` function.
+You'll need to add something like the following to your `draw()` function in your python code.

 .. code-block:: python